hashicorp/packer/website/source/docs/builders/openstack.html.md

 -   `metadata` (object of key/value strings) - Glance metadata that will be applied to the image.

+-   `instance_metadata` (object of key/value strings) - Metadata that is
+    applied to the server instance created by Packer.
+Also called server properties in some documentation.
+The strings have a max size of 255 bytes each.

 -   `networks` (array of strings) - A list of networks by UUID to attach to this instance.